-Commented [20]: Committee recommends change.
+Committee recommends change.

-- 13. The school complies with the requirements of 16 V.S.A. § 255 relating to criminal record checks and checks of the Child Protection Registry and the Vulnerable Adult Abuse, Neglect, and Exploitation Registry; - 14.
+- 12. The school has the financial capacity to carry out its stated objectives for the period of approval evidenced by one of the following: - (A) An audit letter by a certified accounting firm from the present or prior year describing financial capacity; - (B) A notarized letter summarizing the financial status within the present or prior fiscal year signed by the board of directors or governing body; - (C) An audit from the present or prior fiscal year performed by a certified accounting firm: or - (D) A statement of financial capacity of a private, state, or regional agency recognized by the State Board for accrediting purposes concerning the school's financial capacity; - 13.
+The school complies with the requirements of 16 V.S.A. § 255 relating to criminal record checks and checks of the Child Protection Registry and the Vulnerable Adult Abuse, Neglect, and Exploitation Registry; - 14.
 The school complies with legal requirements concerning nondiscriminatory school branding - 15.
 The school has adopted a policy on record maintenance and retention that, at minimum, provides for the timely and confidential disposition of student records in the event of the school's closure; - 16. the school promotes an equitable, just, and inclusive community of adults and students, fosters a culture of learning, and inspires students to respect and value diversity in its many forms; and - 17.
-The school, with its application, has assured tested to its compliance with Vermont-specific laws and regulations by submitting a complete, unmodified annual compliance attestation assurance form pursuant to 2223.4.
+The school, with its application, has a sured ttested to its compliance with Vermont-specific laws and regulations by submitting a complete, unmodified annual compliance attestation assurance form pursuant to 2223.4.
 (Annual Compliance Assurance), and the Agency has independently certified its compliance with the nondiscrimination provisions of 2223.2.1.
 (Nondiscrimination Statement and Policy). - (b) The Board shall make the following findings prior to approvingal of any school that submitted an accredited independent school application: - 1.
 The school is accredited and deemed in good standing by a recognized accrediting agency under Section 2227 (Recognized Accrediting Agencies) within the last five years; - 2.
-The application and materials submitted sufficiently demonstrate that the school provides a minimum course of study pursuant to 16 V.S.A. § 906; and - 3.
-The school, with its application, has assuredattested to its compliance with Vermont-specific laws and regulations by submitting a complete, unmodified annual compliance attestation assurance form with its application, and the Agency, pursuant to 2223.4 (Annual Compliance Assurance), and the Agency has independently certified its compliance with the nondiscrimination provisions of 2223.2.1.
-(Nondiscrimination Statement and Policy) of these rules. - (c) Prior to approving a school's application to receive public funds pursuant to Subsection 2229.6, the Board shall consider the recommendation of the Secretary and find that the school meets all requirements necessary for approval under these rules and applicable sections of Title 16.
+The application and materials submitted sufficiently demonstrate that the school provides a minimum course of study pursuant to 16 V.S.A. § 906; and

+3. The school, with its application, has assured tested to its compliance with Vermont-specific laws and regulations by submitting a complete, unmodified annual compliance attestation assurance form, with its application, and the Agency, pursuant to 2223.4 (Annual Compliance Assurance). and the Agency has independently certified its compliance with the nondiscrimination provisions of 2223.2.1.
+(Nondiscrimination Statement and Policy) of these rules.

+(c) Prior to approving a school's application to receive public funds pursuant to Subsection 2229.6, the Board shall consider the recommendation of the Secretary and find that the school meets all requirements necessary for approval under these rules and applicable sections of Title 16.